 The Centre for Child Rights and Business staff bring expertise across different areas of child rights, ethical trade and responsible sourcing.
 We are a passionate team committed to creating a world where business creates positive impact on children across their operations.

->

-> Prior to joining The Centre, Ines was the Director of Learning and Impact at ELEVATE Limited, a leading CSR Learning and Capacity Building Consultancies.
-She has also worked as a Director of Assessment, Capacity Building and Training at the Fair Labor Association (FLA), and has held positions at the Fair Labour Association in Geneva.
+Prior to joining The Centre, Ines was the Director of Learning and Impact at ELEVATE Limited, a leading CSR learning and capacity building consultancy.
+She has also worked as a Director of Assessment, Capacity Building and Training at the Fair Labor Association (FLA).

->

-> Ines holds a Ph.D from the University of Fribourg’s faculty of Arts in Sociology of Religion and a Master’s Degree in Social Work, Law & Sociology of Religion from University of Fribourg.
+Ines holds a Ph.D from the University of Fribourg’s faculty of Arts in Sociology of Religion and a Master’s Degree in Social Work, Law & Sociology of Religion from University of Fribourg.

 Mark brings over 15 years of experience in sustainability and supply chain issues, working with business, investors, and not-for-profit organisations to drive improvements across environmental, social and governance (ESG) issues.

 Mark joined The Centre's team as Deputy Executive Director in June 2020, supporting the delivery and development of The Centre's services, and working with partners and businesses in Europe and North America to help them improve their direct and indirect impact on children in supply chains.

 Prior to joining The Centre, Mark was Senior Vice President at the ICTI Ethical Toy Program, a leading responsible sourcing programme for the global toy, play and entertainment industries.
 He has also worked as Head of Communications at ethical trade service provider Sedex, and has held positions at responsible investment research firm EIRIS Vigeo.

 Mark is a graduate in Environmental Science and is a qualified Member of the Chartered Institute of Marketing.